Legend (1985 film): Soundtrack

-Due to the changes in the film from its European and American releases, Legend has two different soundtracks.
-The first, produced, composed and conducted by Jerry Goldsmith, was used for its initial European release and restored in the director's cut edition of the Region 1 DVD release.
+Because of the changes in the film from its European and American releases, Legend has two different soundtracks.
+The first, composed, conducted and produced by Jerry Goldsmith, was used for its initial European release and restored in the director's cut edition of the Region 1 DVD release.
 The second soundtrack features music by German electronic artists Tangerine Dream and was used for the initial theatrical and home video releases in the United States.
 This soundtrack also includes songs by Jon Anderson of Yes and Bryan Ferry of Roxy Music.

-The following songs are featured in the European and Director's Cuts, with lyrics composed by John Bettis (composer of many Carpenters songs) and music by Jerry Goldsmith:
+The following songs are featured in the European and director's cuts, with lyrics composed by John Bettis (composer of many Carpenters songs) and music by Jerry Goldsmith: